Overview – The Concept of God

 Boethius eternal time circle

-Boethius described time as a circle.
-Human experience is of travelling round the circle, whereas an eternal being (centre) experiences all points on the circle simultaneously
+Human experience (within time) would be like travelling round the circle, whereas an eternal being (centre) experiences all points on the circle simultaneously

 The concept of an eternal God is more difficult to imagine.
 If God exists outside of time, then He has no beginning or end as these concepts only make sense within time.
 The 6th century theologian Boethius described God’s eternal relationship with time as: